 * If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you.
 Learn more.

-How To Store & Reheat Bao To Keep Them Fluffy & Fresh
+How To Store & Reheat Bao [Tried And Tested Methods]

 You just have to follow a few simple steps to make sure they don’t stick together or become soggy.

-In this article, I cover everything you need to know about freezing, refrigerating, reheating, and keeping your bao buns fresh. (use these links to jump to the relevant section if you’re in a hurry).
+In this article, I cover everything you need to know about storing and reheating bao buns (use these links to jump to the relevant section if you’re in a hurry).

-The best way to store bao (also know as steamed buns) is in a sealed container in the freezer for up to 3 months.
-You can also store them in an airtight container in the fridge for 3-4 days, but they will become more stale with each passing day.
-You can reheat bao in the steamer or the microwave.
+The best way to store bao buns (also known as steamed buns) is in the freezer, where they’ll stay fresh for up to 3 months.
+You can also store them in an airtight container in the fridge for 3-4 days, but the buns will become more stale with each passing day.

 How to freeze bao buns